-- For going over the credit limit (even if we allow it) £10 when you go over your credit limit, then £10 each month until your account is brought back within agreed limit. - For payments which are returned unpaid £10. - For obtaining a copy statement £2.50 (capped at £10 per request). - For taking action to obtain repayment (including enforcement action), we may require you to pay our reasonable costs and expenses, including legal and tracing costs.
+- For going over the credit limit (even if we allow it) £10 and charged each month until your account is brought back within the agreed limit. - For payments which are returned unpaid £10 each time. - For obtaining a copy statement £2.50 per statement (capped at £10 per request). - For taking action to obtain repayment (including enforcement action), we may require you to pay our reasonable costs and expenses, including legal and tracing costs.